 But exactly what features do the best surf fishing rods share?
 Well, we are looking for qualities such as a strong, yet lightweight blank, corrosion-resistant components, and premium workmanship, just to name a few of the more important ones.

-This is achieved by using moderate to high modulus (stiffness to weight ratio), high tensile strength graphite (carbon fiber) rod blanks and other materials to produce quality graphite and graphite-composite (combination of graphite and fiberglass) surf rods.
+This is achieved by using moderate to high modulus (stiffness to weight ratio), high tensile strength graphite (carbon fiber) rod blanks and other materials to produce quality graphite and graphite-composite (a combination of graphite and fiberglass) surf rods.

 The 5 picks in this surf spinning rod review are all made from the highest-quality materials, components and rod-making technology available today.
 If you are looking to buy the best surf spinning rod for your money, read on – you will likely find it on this list.

 This rod is appropriately named: “tira lejo” in Spanish means to throw or shoot far.
 That is exactly what it does.
 If you like rocket-launching your bait or lure to targets in the far distance, this surf rod is for you.